Biden administration's handling of pay outs for separated families put a tense relationship under further strain - KRDO

 “When the news broke, it was not helpful because it sowed a lot of seeds of confusion about the willingness of the government to care for the families and atone for the past unlawful actions, the unlawful actions of the past administration,” she added.

 Republicans have lambasted the administration for considering financial compensation for separated families, arguing in part that it should not exceed what’s provided to the families of fallen soldiers.
-In a nearly four-hour congressional hearing this week, at least five Republican senators repeatedly raised the ongoing settlement negotiations in questioning of Homeland Security Secretary Alejandro Mayorkas, who deferred to the Justice Department.
+In a nearly four-hour congressional hearing this week, at least five Republican senators repeatedly raised the ongoing settlement negotiations in questioning of Homeland Security Secretary Alejandro Mayorkas, who deferred to the Justice Department, which is handling the settlement negotiations.
 Mayorkas is the chair of the family reunification task force ordered by Biden.

 In recent months, tensions have also flared between the Biden administration and allies over the administration’s border policy, but concern over the handling of remedies for separated families puts one of the most sensitive matters at the forefront.